qddyy/LearnNonparam/README.md

   <img src="man/figures/README-results-1.svg" width="100%" />

-- modify some attributes and see how the results change
+- Modify some attributes and see how the results change

   ``` r
   t$type <- "approx"